deepfryed/chuck/README.md

-# Rewriting HTTP Proxy in Ruby
+# Debugging HTTP Proxy in Ruby

 A debugging proxy like Charles written in plain Ruby.
-You can more than simple rewriting since everything is done in ruby.
+You intercept requests, redirect or rewrite them using simple callbacks.

+## Features

-* You can add, modify or delete headers.
+* Add, modify or delete headers.
 * Do conditional rewrite based on request headers.
 * Combine multiple profiles, chain rules.
 * Generally, be more creative and productive.